This post may contain affiliate links, view our disclaimer for details.

 Then all that’s left is assembling the danishes!
 Store-bought puff pastry usually comes with 2 large sheets of dough.

-STEP 5: You’ll then brush some vegan butter on the tops of all the squares.
+STEP 6: You’ll then brush some oat milk (or other dairy free milk) on the tops of all the squares.
 This will really help the dough stick to itself as you fold over the corners to shape the danish.

 Serving the Danishes